Inscryption: Reception

-Inscryption received "generally favorable" reviews according to review aggregator Metacritic.
+Inscryption received "generally favorable" reviews according to review aggregator website Metacritic.

 Rock Paper Shotgun praised the scale mechanic, writing that, "You lose and gain momentum, deliver killer blows, claw back from a near-loss by being aggressive...
 It's a compelling twist".
 Destructoid liked the art style and the horror elements of the game, but criticized the later chapters' gameplay changes, stating, "Maybe it was a good idea to change things up before it had the chance to grow stale, it's just nothing gripped me as firmly as the first chapter."
 PC Gamer's Jody Macgregor liked the beginning of Inscryption, specifically praising how the world feels "off-kilter and grotesque", but criticized the later part of the game "In its initial hours, Inscryption is an eerie delight full of mystery.
 That feeling fades long before it ends".
 Eurogamer enjoyed the visuals of the game, describing them as "a cursed reincarnation of something you'd play on a floppy disc in the '90s: a low fidelity-but-trying kind of adventure, but hijacked by some kind of evil and then twisted and gnarled by malevolence."

 Inscryption was nominated for Best Indie Game and Best Sim/Strategy Game at The Game Awards 2021.
 Polygon named Inscryption their best game of 2021, while Time and Ars Technica listed Inscryption as one of their best games of 2021.
 In the 2021 Steam Awards, it was nominated for Most Innovative Gameplay.
 During the 25th Annual D.I.C.E.
 Awards, the Academy of Interactive Arts & Sciences nominated Inscryption for "Game of the Year", "Strategy/Simulation Game of the Year", and outstanding achievement for an "Independent Game", "Game Design", "Game Direction", and "Story".
 Inscryption won both the Game of the Year at the 22nd Game Developers Choice Awards and the Seumas McNally Grand Prize at the companion 2022 Independent Games Festival in addition to Excellence in Design, Narrative, and Audio; this is the first time a game won both top prizes.
 Inscryption had also been nominated for the Innovation Award for the Game Developers Choice Awards.

-By January 2022, the game had sold more than one million copies.

-Fans of the games have worked to physically replicate elements of Inscryption.
+By January 2022, the game had sold more than one million copies and garnered a large following, with some community members having worked to physically replicate elements of Inscryption.